19MisterX98/SeedcrackerX/README.md

 ### Overworld

 Run around in the world until the mod finds a dungeon.
 After the mod found one the cracking process starts automatically.
-If it doesn't give you a world seed, you may want to find another dungeon.
+If it doesn't give you a world seed, you may need to find another dungeon.

 ### The Nether